khimo/khimo.github.io/bli-guides/bli-faq.md

 _BeoLiving Intelligence_ has multiple ways of controlling your house.
 From factory, _BeoLiving Intelligence_ can be controlled using the _BeoLiving App_, or using your _Voice_ (by linking your _BeoLiving Intelligence_ with _Alexa_, for example).
 After upgrading your _BeoLiving Intelligence_ mode to _PRO_, you will also be able to control your house through the web interface and the _Home Control_ native application on Bang & Olufsen TVs.

+#### Q: Can I control the BLI with my voice?
+Yes, using Alexa, Google Assistant or other 3rd party services through IFTTT.
+See [BeoLiving Intelligence link to 3rd party Cloud Service guide](bli-link-third-party-service.md) for more information.

 #### Q: Can I control my devices from outside my house?

 Once your _BeoLiving Intelligence_ is on _PRO_ mode, you will be able to control your house from anywhere.
 You can enable remote access by going to your _BeoLiving Intelligence_ settings on the _BLApp_.